VinceWak/Labs_0116/module_1/Lab_32 Intro to Data Preparation/README.md

 ## Getting Started

-This lab will be a little bit different from others and has two main goals: to learn the data encoding methods, and to develop your analytical skills
+This lab you will learn the data preparation techniques methods, and to develop your analytical skills

 ## Tasks